elzimm-software/computer/README.md

 *Lines with no machine code do not contribute to the end position of BRANCH or JUMP commands.

+## String to Simple Machine Language

+`strtosml.cpp` is an included utility thay converts strings of text, passed at the command line, into SML code in accordance with the reduced ASCII table.

 ## Op-Codes

 | Operation        | Code | Description                                                  |